Thursday, October 2, 2025 AD / Rabi’ al-Thani 10, 1447 AH

 loading

-[Necessity of respecting the companions of the Prophet]
+[The Necessity of Respecting the Companions of the Prophet]

-As a result, Ali, Hasan, and Husain are certainly three of the twelve Caliphs of the Prophet (peace and blessings of Allah be upon him and his family), and after Husain, nine men from his offspring are considered the Caliphs of the Prophet (peace and blessings of Allah be upon him and his family), one after the other, according to the rule ﴿ذُرِّيَّةً بَعْضُهَا مِنْ بَعْضٍ[1]; “They are offspring of one another,” and this is what is required by the Book of Allah and the mutawatir narrations from the Prophet (peace and blessings of Allah be upon him and his family), without it necessitating any insult to some of the Shabah of the Prophet (peace and blessings of Allah be upon him and his family) who came to power after him; because their good records in Islam necessitate thinking positively of them, and thinking positively of them is that they were uncertain of this fact or forgot it, and if the reality is otherwise, they are responsible for their deeds, and others are responsible for their deeds, and subsequent Muslims will not be asked about the deeds of previous Muslims; as Allah Almighty has said: ﴿تِلْكَ أُمَّةٌ قَدْ خَلَتْ ۖ لَهَا مَا كَسَبَتْ وَلَكُمْ مَا كَسَبْتُمْ ۖ وَلَا تُسْأَلُونَ عَمَّا كَانُوا يَعْمَلُونَ[2]; “They were a nation that passed.
-For them is what they earned, and for you is what you earn, and you will not be asked about what they did.”
-Therefore, it is not necessary to argue about their deeds and intentions; because Allah knows best about their deeds and intentions, and every human being is held in pledge for his deed and intention; as Allah Almighty has said: ﴿كُلُّ نَفْسٍ بِمَا كَسَبَتْ رَهِينَةٌ[3]; “Everyone is held in pledge for what he earned,” but rather thinking negatively of them may be a sin; because they are more deserving of being thought of positively due to their good records in Islam, and Allah has prohibited many negative thoughts and said: ﴿يَا أَيُّهَا الَّذِينَ آمَنُوا اجْتَنِبُوا كَثِيرًا مِنَ الظَّنِّ إِنَّ بَعْضَ الظَّنِّ إِثْمٌ[4]; “O you who believed!
-Avoid many suspicions, for some suspicions are sins,” but rather He has commanded thinking positively of Muslims and said: ﴿لَوْلَا إِذْ سَمِعْتُمُوهُ ظَنَّ الْمُؤْمِنُونَ وَالْمُؤْمِنَاتُ بِأَنْفُسِهِمْ خَيْرًا وَقَالُوا هَذَا إِفْكٌ مُبِينٌ[5]; “When you heard it, why did the faithful men and women not think positively of each other and say: ‘This is clearly a false accusation’?!”;
+As a result, Ali, Hasan, and Husain certainly are three of the twelve caliphs of the Prophet (peace and blessings of Allah be upon him and his family).
+After Husain, nine of his descendants, one after another—according to the principle ﴿ذُرِّيَّةً بَعْضُهَا مِنْ بَعْضٍ[1]; “descendants, some of whom come from some others”—are considered caliphs of the Prophet (peace and blessings of Allah be upon him and his family).
+This follows from the Book of Allah and the widely transmitted reports from the Prophet (peace and blessings of Allah be upon him and his family), without necessitating any disrespect toward those companions of the Prophet (peace and blessings of Allah be upon him and his family) who came to govern after him, since their good record in Islam calls for thinking positively of them.
+Thinking positively of them is that they either were unaware of this fact or forgot it.
+If the reality is otherwise, they are accountable for their own actions, and others are accountable for theirs.
+Later Muslims are not questioned about what earlier Muslims did; as Allah Almighty has said: ﴿تِلْكَ أُمَّةٌ قَدْ خَلَتْ ۖ لَهَا مَا كَسَبَتْ وَلَكُمْ مَا كَسَبْتُمْ ۖ وَلَا تُسْأَلُونَ عَمَّا كَانُوا يَعْمَلُونَ[2]; “They were a people who passed away.
+For them is what they earned, and for you is what you earn, and you are not questioned about what they used to do.”
+Therefore, arguing over their actions and intentions is unnecessary, for Allah knows best their actions and intentions, and each person is bound by his own action and intention; as Allah Almighty has said: ﴿كُلُّ نَفْسٍ بِمَا كَسَبَتْ رَهِينَةٌ[3]; “Each soul is bound by what it earned.”
+It may even be a sin to think negatively of them; because due to their good record in Islam, they are more deserving of being thought of positively.
+Moreover, Allah has prohibited many negative assumptions, saying: ﴿يَا أَيُّهَا الَّذِينَ آمَنُوا اجْتَنِبُوا كَثِيرًا مِنَ الظَّنِّ إِنَّ بَعْضَ الظَّنِّ إِثْمٌ[4]; “O you who believed!
+Avoid many suspicions, for some suspicions are sins.”
+Rather, He has enjoined thinking positively of Muslims, saying: ﴿لَوْلَا إِذْ سَمِعْتُمُوهُ ظَنَّ الْمُؤْمِنُونَ وَالْمُؤْمِنَاتُ بِأَنْفُسِهِمْ خَيْرًا وَقَالُوا هَذَا إِفْكٌ مُبِينٌ[5]; “When you heard it, why did not the believing men and women think positively of one another and say: ‘This is an obvious slander’?!”

 ↑[1] .
 Al Imran/ 34